 Illuminating the essential forces in one's life course can enhance one's healing efforts.
 Process of this kind, gifts of the Divine, include the I Ching, the Enneagram, Tarot, Astrology, and Human Design.

 Conventionally, psychotherapy would be first on this list, with all the rest considered "alternative" means of healing.
-Placing it last suggests that the therapist is in a good position to help a person draw all he’s gathered in the several modalities he has engaged in a coherent new life.
+Its placement at the end of this list reflects the fact that the psychotherapist may be just the one to help a person integrate what he’s been gathering in a variety of holistic modalities.